2026 Ontario Accident Benefits Reform Explained

 More tailored protection

-Drivers with strong disability coverage through work or personal insurance might not need as much overlap in their auto policy.
+Drivers with strong disability coverage through work or personal insurance may have some overlap with their auto policy.

 Simplified options